zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

 Nicki begins the dialogue by saying, “Wow, did you buy out  the bookstore?!”
 To “buy out” means to buy everything in a store.
-For exampl e, if you really like chocolate and you go to the grocery store and you buy all o f the chocolate they sell – everything, that would be to buy out the store.
+For exampl e, if you really like chocolate and you go to the grocery store and you buy all of the chocolate they sell – everything, that would be to buy out the store.
 Nicki is asking Tony if he bought out the bookstore because, apparently, Tony has a  lot of books.

 Tony says, “Very funny,” which means I don’t think you’re ve ry funny.
 When someone says something to you making a joke and you don’t like the joke, you can say, “very funny,” but you have to say it in a way that s hows that you don’t think it’s very funny.
 Tony says, “I just got a few guideboo ks for our trip to Vancouver,” he says, “I want to study up on what the must- see sights are.”
 To “study up on (something)” is a phrasal verb meaning to s pend a lot of time learning about something, usually by reading.
 Someone  might say, “I’m going to study up on Greek philosophy.”
 I’m going to read Greek philosophers, Plato and Aristotle, in order to know more about them.
 That’s “ to study up on.”
 You can also say, “to read up on.”